machine/machine.specifications/README.markdown

 ### Assertion Extension Methods

-As you can see above, the It assertions make use of these `Should` extension methods.
+As you can see above, the `It` assertions make use of these `Should` extension methods.
 They encourage readability and a good flow to your assertions when read aloud or on paper.
-You *should* use them wherever possible, just "dot" off of your object and browse the Intellisense!
+You *should* use them wherever possible, just "dot" off of your object and browse the IntelliSense!

-It's good practice to make your own Should assertion extension methods for complicated custom objects or domain concepts.
+It's good practice to make your own `Should` assertion extension methods for complicated custom objects or domain concepts.

 ## Ignore

-Every test framework lets you ignore incomplete or failing (I hope not) specs, MSpec provides the `Ignore` attribute for just that.
+Every test framework lets you ignore incomplete or failing (we hope not) specs, MSpec provides the `Ignore` attribute for just that.
 Just leave a note describing the reason that you ignored this spec.

 ```csharp
 [Ignore("We are switching out the session ID factory for a better implementation")]